South Bank London

 Street food on the South Bank by KERB

-This year’s summer pop-up by street food incubators KERB (who are permanent residents at the National Theatre's Understudy bar), spreads right across the theatre's sunny piazza.
+This year’s summer pop-up by street food incubators KERB, spreads right across the National Theatre's sunny piazzas.
 Expect a tasty selection of guest street food traders and a huge pop-up bar with plenty of tables and deck chairs for enjoying the sun.

 The Thirsty Farrier